Punktum-dk/epp-service-specification/README.md

 Restoration has to take place during the redemption period and will not be possible after the domain has been deleted.

-Whether a domain name can be restored can be determined from the [info domain response](#info-domain-response-with-redemption-period), where the `rgp:infData` extension holds the status `redemptionPeriod`.
+Whether a domain name can be restored can be determined from the [info domain response for domain with pending delete](#info-domain-response-for-domain-with-pending-delete), where the `rgp:infData` extension holds the status `redemptionPeriod`.

 The restoration is requested using the update domain command.